kinetic-flow/arcin-infinitas/README.md

 Press "Refresh" to update the list of devices.
 Press "Load" to load settings from your controller.
 Press "Save" to save your settings to your controller.

+**Note: the configuration tool seems to be freezing or taking too long to read/write devices when OBS is running.
+If you run into trouble please try with OBS closed.
+Also it may trigger some anti-virus scanners due to use of PyInstaller.**

 Hovering over some of the options will show you a tooltip with helpful text.

 The following settings are recommended: